 Taking inspiration from the Japanese philosophy of ‘Kaizen’, which implies a continuous improvement, I now sail above and across my comfort zone.
-In the context of proposing a solution, the approach should be defined considering appropriate technologies rather than solely basing it on known technologies.
+In the context of proposing a solution, the approach should define considering appropriate technologies rather than solely basing it on known technologies.

 “Ink is better than the best memory! – Documentation is vital!”

 As the black box is for planes, documentation is to software project!
 Back in college, documentation was the last thing I did.
 Even if we did documentation, the validation was non-existent.